michal-kapala/jitterbit-script/README.md

 # Disclaimer

 Please note this is **not** an official Jitterbit interpreter.
-It *may* differ in behaviour and support from actual Jitterbit runtimes which execute scipts in Jitterbit Harmony.
+It *may* differ in behaviour and support from actual Jitterbit runtimes which execute scripts in Jitterbit Harmony.

 [Jitterbit LSP server](https://github.com/michal-kapala/vscode-jitterbit) which utilizes this interpreter provides original editor and runtime error messages from Jitterbit Studio, extended where needed.
 It also provides additional warnings about potential runtime errors.